Bendahboy/Qiskit-Basics-Running-Circuits-on-Simulators-and-IBM-Quantum-Hardware/README.md

 4. Choose the **"Quantum"** environment
 5. Run cells by clicking the **▶ Play** button next to each cell, or press `Shift+Enter`

-**That's it!** You can now run all notebooks directly in VS Code without launching Jupyter in a browser.

 ### Available Notebooks